On behalf of Law Offices of Kathleen G. Alvarado on Wednesday, September 26, 2018.

 If you are facing DUI charges after mistakenly believing you were okay to drive, it’s important to contact an attorney for help.
 In California, first-time offenders face misdemeanor charges, punishable by 48 hours to six months of jail time, a fine up to $1,000 and six-month license suspension.
 Getting more than one DUI within ten years results in heightened penalties.

-An attorney can help you seek the best outcome for your case and may even be able to provide treatment programs through drug court.
+A Riverside DUI criminal defense attorney can help you seek the best outcome for your case and may even be able to provide treatment programs through drug court.